Uglypr1nces/Online_TTT/README.md

 Two-Player Tic Tac Toe Game
 Welcome to the Two-Player Tic Tac Toe game!
-This simple yet engaging project allows two players to enjoy the classic Tic Tac Toe game on the command line.
+This simple yet engaging project allows two players to enjoy the classic Tic Tac Toe game.
 Whether you want to challenge a friend or simply pass the time, this game provides a fun and strategic experience.

 Features
 Interactive Gameplay